kubernetes/kubernetes/docs/getting-started-guides/rkt/README.md

 #### On GCE

-Each VM on GCE can have up to 256 IP addresses routed to it, so flannel isn't called for in most smaller Kubernetes clusters on GCE.
+Each VM on GCE has an additional 256 IP addresses routed to it, so it is possible to forego flannel in smaller clusters.
 This makes the necessary CNI config file a bit more verbose:

 ```console
 $ cat <<EOF >/etc/rkt/net.d/k8s_cluster.conf